CMSgov/beneficiary-fhir-data/apps/bfd-server-ng/README.md

 Run with `-DupdateSnapshot=` to update the snapshots (yes, the trailing equals is required, unfortunately).

 If snapshot tests fail, they will generate a `.patch` file with the difference that can be viewed using your diff tool of choice.

 ```sh
 mvn clean verify -DupdateSnapshot=
 ```

+### Debugging Tests

+Log messages from the server process will not be shown in the console output.
+To see detailed log info, look at the files created under `target/failsafe-reports/logs`.